The government has proposed a change in red diesel eligibility which will restrict the use of red diesel in most sectors from 1 April 2022.

 This rate has been in place since 2010 because of the 10-year freeze on diesel fuel duty.
 Since 1961, gas oil contains a red dye to identify it from regular diesel (hence red and white diesel).
 This enables law enforcement agencies and HMRC to identify illegal use due to the duty difference.

-Read our Red Diesel Guide for a deep dive into the rebated fuel.
+Read our Red Diesel FAQ for a deep dive into the rebated fuel.

 Who can currently use red diesel?